H:ipv-clock-admissible — Pregão drop-out prices admit the IPV-clock interpretation as willingness-to-supply observations¶

 Prediction¶

-The structural decomposition \((S_1, S_2, S_3)\) should survive (i) a cross-modality check against a GPV recovery from Convite first-price bids; (ii) the auction-level Krasnokutskaya-style heterogeneity correction with reasonable ICC magnitudes; (iii) classical bid-rigging screens (Bajari-Ye, Schurter, pair classification) that show no shift in bidder coordination across the policy break.
-Convergence across all three would upgrade this hypothesis from "Not yet tested" to "Supports".
+The structural decomposition \((S_1, S_2, S_3)\) should survive (i) a cross-modality check against a GPV recovery from Convite first-price bids; (ii) the auction-level Krasnokutskaya-style heterogeneity correction with reasonable ICC magnitudes; (iii) classical bid-rigging screens (Bajari-Ye, Schurter, pair classification) that show no shift in bidder coordination across the policy break; and (iv) a direct relaxation of exit-at-cost itself — treating exits as Haile–Tamer bounds and bounding how large a type-differential exit markup the exclusion-dominant ordering can absorb.
+Convergence across these margins would upgrade this hypothesis from "Not yet tested" to "Supports".

 Competing prediction¶